 As in C, the linker considers an integer beginning with '0' to be octal, and an integer beginning with '0x' or '0X' to be hexadecimal.
-The linker considers other integers to be decimal.
+Alternatively the linker accepts suffixes of 'h' or 'H' for hexadeciaml, 'o' or '0' for octal, 'b' or 'B' for binary and 'd' or 'D' for decimal.
+Any integer value without a prefix or a suffix is considered to be decimal.